Asia-Pacific leaders condemn war, renew calls for open trade

 Cambodian Prime Minister Hun Sen, who was to represent the Association of Southeast Asian Nations but did not attend after getting COVID-19.

 The summit venue, at Bangkok’s main convention center near a vast parkland, was cordoned off with some streets closed to traffic.
-Riot police stood guard behind barricades at a major intersection, keeping protesters well at bay.
+Riot police stood guard behind barricades at major intersections to keep protesters well away.

-Police blocked them, sparking a violent confrontation with some protesters tossing debris and other items at police, who then charged the crowd, shooting rubber bullets.
+Police blocked them, sparking a violent confrontation with some protesters who tossed debris and other items at police, who then charged the crowd, shooting rubber bullets.
 Several people were injured and a number of arrests were made in the standoff, which lasted several hours.

-Associated Press journalists Grant Peck, Chalida Ekvitthayavechnukul, Tian McLeod Ji, David Rising, Chisato Tanaka, Jerry Harmer and Tassanee Vejpongsa contributed to this report.
+Associated Press journalists Elaine Kurtenbach, Tian McLeod Ji, Grant Peck, Jerry Harmer and Tassanee Vejpongsa contributed to this report.

 Follow AP’s APEC coverage at https://apnews.com/hub/asia-pacific-economic-cooperation